Chart Color Schemes

 Age

-The median age in Watsonia is 39 years, which is slightly higher than Greater Melbourne's average of 37 years and very close to the national average of 38 years.
-Comparing with Greater Melbourne, Watsonia has a notably higher proportion of the 75-84 age group (7.4% locally) but a lower proportion of 25-34 year-olds (13.1%).
-According to data from the 2021 Census, the 75-84 age group has increased from 6.4% to 7.4% of Watsonia's population while the 25-34 cohort has decreased from 14.1% to 13.1%.
-Population forecasts for the year 2041 indicate significant demographic changes in Watsonia, with the 45-54 age group expected to grow by 38%, reaching a total of 1,642 people from the current figure of 1,189.
+The median age in Watsonia is 39 years, which is higher than Greater Melbourne's average of 37 years and very close to the national average of 38 years.
+Compared to Greater Melbourne, the 75-84 age group is notably over-represented in Watsonia, making up 7.4% of the local population, while the 25-34 age group is under-represented at 13.1%.
+According to post-2021 Census data, the 75-84 age group has grown from 6.4% to 7.4%, and the 25-34 age group has declined from 14.1% to 13.1%.
+Population forecasts for the year 2041 indicate significant demographic changes in Watsonia, with the 45-54 age group projected to grow by 38%, reaching 1,642 people from its current figure of 1,189.